 Remove the infrared straylight based on an estimation of the quantity of IR entering inside UVIS telescope (between 650 and 1100nm).
 This estimation rely on a typical IR spectra of Mars given by M. Wolff simulation and rescale to fit the real measurement at 650nm of UVIS.
-This IR quantity is then converted into Straylight by extrapolating the behaviour of the Spare model corresponding to the injection of IR radiation.
+This IR quantity is then converted into Straylight by extrapolating the behaviour of the NOMAD flight spare model corresponding to the injection of IR radiation.

-Once the IR straylight is removed, remove the UV-Visible Straylight (based on Yuquin NIST method) by multiplying Y by a correction matrices [1048x1048] determined on Spare model of UVIS.
+Once the IR straylight is removed, remove the UV-Visible straylight (based on Yuquin NIST method) by multiplying Y by a correction matrices [1048x1048] determined on the NOMAD flight spare model of UVIS.

-Those methods to remove the Straylight will evolve in the future.
+Those methods to remove the straylight will evolve in the future.
 The IR spectra should be simulate taking into account the geometry of the observation and an a priori knowledge of the concentrations in the atmosphere.